SolaceLabs/pubsubplus-cf-dev/README.md

 solace_delete_deployment.sh
 ~~~~

-* On Linux, this will destroy the VM for BOSH-lite which also contains CF, and CF-MYSQL if it was installed:
+* This will destroy the VM for BOSH-lite which also contains CF, and CF-MYSQL if it was installed:

 ~~~~
 bosh_lite_vm.sh -d